-* The cost of lodges v’s camping (camping is much cheaper but you may need to hire a tent if you don’t have your own)?
+* The cost of lodges v’s camping (camping is much cheaper but you may need to hire a tent and all your equipment if you don’t have your own)?

 * Do you even like camping?
-If you don’t, then I wouldn’t attempt it in Botswana, you’ll be miserable especially in the cold winter months.
+It can be super cold in the cold winter months.